One of the top benefits of learning what is Next.js, is the knowledge of how flexible you can become in building, and adapting to online reality.

 - Zero Config – Next allows you to focus on the business logic of your application instead of the application logic.
 And to help you, it provides automatic compilation and bundling.
 In other words, Next is optimized for production right from the start.

-- Incremental Static Generation – it allows you to update existing pages by re-rendering them in the background as traffic comes in.
+- Incremental Static Regeneration – it allows you to update the pages by re-rendering them in the background as traffic comes in.
 So in other words, static content can become dynamic.

-- Hybrid of SSR and SSG – prerender pages at build time or request time in a single project.
+- Hybrid of server side rendering SSR and static site generation SSG – prerender pages at build time or request time in a single project.

 - TypeScript support – automatic TypeScript configuration and compilation.

-The list of Next.js benefits is growing with the next releases.
-In October 2020, Next 10 was introduced, together with a bunch of new features.
+The list of Next.js benefits is growing with every release.
+In February 2022, Next.js 12.1 was introduced, together with a bunch of new features.
 The most important among them are:

 To check the full list, visit the Next.js official website.